-[hudal@deepv scripts]\$ cat slurm-81460.out deeper-sdv03: Going to sleep for 150 seconds deeper-sdv04: Going to sleep for 150 seconds deeper-sdv04: Awake [hudal@deepv scripts]\$ cat slurm-81461.out deeper-sdv01: Going to sleep for 150 seconds deeper-sdv02: Going to sleep for 115 seconds deeper-sdv02: Awake deeper-sdv01: Awake slurm_workflow Library

 '''

-[hudal@deepv scripts]$ cat slurm-81463.out
+[hudal@deepv scripts]$ cat slurm-81460.out

-deeper-sdv01: Going to sleep for 155 seconds
+deeper-sdv03: Going to sleep for 150 seconds

-deeper-sdv02: Going to sleep for 155 seconds
+deeper-sdv04: Going to sleep for 150 seconds

-deeper-sdv01: Awake
+deeper-sdv03: Awake

-deeper-sdv02: Awake
+deeper-sdv04: Awake

-[hudal@deepv scripts]$

 '''

+[hudal@deepv scripts]\$ cat slurm-81461.out deeper-sdv01: Going to sleep for 150 seconds deeper-sdv02: Going to sleep for 115 seconds deeper-sdv02: Awake deeper-sdv01: Awake [hudal@deepv scripts]\$ cat slurm-81463.out deeper-sdv01: Going to sleep for 155 seconds deeper-sdv02: Going to sleep for 155 seconds deeper-sdv01: Awake deeper-sdv02: Awake [hudal@deepv scripts]\$

-If a job exits earlier than the allocated time asked by the user, the corresponding reservation for this job is deleted automatically and the resources become available for the other jobs.
+If a job exits earlier than the allocated time asked by the user, the corresponding reservation for this job is deleted 5 minutes after the end of the job, automatically and the resources become available for the other jobs.
 However, users should be careful with the requested time when submitting workflows as the larger time values can delay the scheduling of the workflows depending on the situation of the resources.